a7hybnj2/MacOS_KillKey/README.md

 ---
 ## Security Lock
 `shutdown -r now`
-[] TEST: Will the command below invoke 'FileVault' when logging back in.
+[X] TEST: Will the command below invoke 'FileVault' when logging back in.

+ - No

-[] TEST: Will it save previous session: "Reopen windows when logging back in"
+[X] TEST: Will it save previous session: "Reopen windows when logging back in"

+ - Yes

 `sudo launchctl bootout user/$(id -u <username>)`

 ---